check out our:

 "Their [the Intended's eyes'] glance was guileless, profound, confident, and trustful.
 She carried her sorrowful head as though she were proud of that sorrow, as though she would say, 'I - I alone know how to mourn for him as he deserves.'"
 (3.53)

-Marlow imposes his opinion of women as naïve creatures on Kurtz’s Intended, describing her as pure and "guileless," especially noting the honest expression of pain in her eyes.
+Marlow sees the Intended as pure and "guileless," especially noting the honest expression of pain in her eyes.
+But is she really, or is this just, like, his opinion, man?

 'Love him,' she [the Intended] finished eagerly, silencing me into an appalled dumbness.
 'How true! how true!
 But when you think that no one knew him so well as I!
 I had all his noble confidence.
 I knew him best.'"
 (3.56-57)